12 Good manners all kids should learn starting from age 2!

 Want to raise well mannered kids?
 Here are etiquette practices to encourage as they grow!

-We previously explored things to avoid if you want to raise well mannered kids, but now let's take a closer look at specific manners your kids must learn from age 2 until they reach the age of 9!
+We previously explored things to avoid if you want to raise well mannered kids, but now let's take a closer look at specific manners your kids must learn from age two until they reach the age of nine!

 Not interrupting a conversation

 Once kids learn to communicate, parents must guide them to wait until they can speak up, unless it's very important.